 Springer was kind enough to take a few moments away from her dual roles as engineer and busy mother to talk to us about learning to code and finding a career she loves.

 As my kids got older and were about to start school, it was the best time for me to rejoin the workforce.
-While I was at home and my kids were sleeping, I often found myself learning to code for fun with websites like Treehouse or Codecademy and started to really enjoy it—so transitioning to become a developer quickly made sense.
+While I was at home and my kids were sleeping, I often found myself learning to code for fun and started to really enjoy it—so transitioning to become a developer quickly made sense.
 Now, looking back I realize that I am extremely passionate about what I do.
 I work in Cloud operations, a relatively new field using cutting-edge technologies and I am challenged every day… in a good way!

 When I decided to go back to work, I was hoping to find a job as a manager, but unfortunately the message that I was getting was that I had been out of the workforce for too long and it would be a 'risk' for them to hire me.
 I got offers but mostly for entry-level positions at a fraction of the pay I used to make.
 I had programmer friends who would travel the world while working remotely, so from the start I knew that working as a programmer would provide me a certain degree of flexibility with my schedule.